 The court system in each state and territory is in charge of the bulk of the laws of each jurisdiction, most of which are based on English common law, inherited from Britain after Australia was colonized.

 Where does the Australian legal system come from?

-The Australian legal system is a combination of inherited laws from Britain, known as English common law and the numerous statutes that have been enacted by the various states and federal government since federation.
-Case law, i.e. the laws that are interpreted by judges do change through time as society changes and different interpretations are made in light of these changes.
+The Australian legal system is a combination of inherited laws from Britain, known as English common law, and the numerous statutes that have been enacted by the various states and federal government since federation.
+Case law, i.e. the laws that are interpreted by judges does change through time as society changes and different interpretations are made in light of these changes.

 Laws passed by state and federal parliaments change according to democratic principles.
 Elections decide the composition of the parliaments and usually different political parties have their own preferences when it comes to changes in the law.
 It would be impossible for huge and dramatic changes in the law to be made every time a new government is elected and in practice, most laws are retained, while new laws often take quite a .long time to be eventually enacted and even then may never get passed because of the checks and balances inherent in the bicameral (two-chambered) parliaments.

 For 50,000 years or more, Australia was inhabited by indigenous people.
 Indigenous people developed their own rules and laws which governed how people behaved and established penalties for when these laws were broken.